 2.10.
 Developer contributions will be sought on a per-residential unit equivalent (unless otherwise stated).
-A three bedroomed residential unit will be taken as a 'standard sized residential unit' (SSRU) and dwellings with larger or smaller units (i.e. more or fewer bedrooms) will therefore provide a proportionally greater or lesser contribution.
+A three bedroomed residential unit will be taken as a 'standard sized residential unit' (SSRU) and dwellings with a greater or lesser number of units will therefore provide a proportionally greater or lesser contribution.
 The figures below show how the contribution is calculated: